Exclusive occupancy of the marital home

-It is differentiated from removal with Orders of Protection, which are issued by Family Cort, Supreme Court and courts of lower criminal jurisdiction, which require a different showing for an Order to issue.
-It can be sought as part of a pendente lite motion, should your spouse's presence in the home causes domestic strife and that your spouse has established an alternative residence or that exclusive occupancy is necessary to protect safety of persons or property at the premises (it is normal under this second test that most applications for exclusive occupancy are brought.
+It is differentiated from removal with Orders of Protection, which are issued by family court, supreme court and courts of lower criminal jurisdiction, which require a different showing for an order to issue.
+It can be sought as part of a pendente lite motion, should your spouse's presence in the home cause domestic strife, your spouse has established an alternative residence, or that exclusive occupancy is necessary to protect safety of persons or property at the premises.
+It is normal under this second test that most applications for exclusive occupancy are brought.

-An award of exclusivity impacts not just the living arrangements but custody, child support, spousal support and sometimes is so impactful that it determines the path and resolution of the entire matter.
-As a Judge’s decision to remove a party from the home is discretionary, these decisions are unlikely to be appealed and, if appealed are unlikely to be disturbed.
+An award of exclusivity impacts not just the living arrangements but custody, child support, spousal support, and can be so impactful that it determines the path and resolution of the entire case.
+As a judge’s decision to remove a spouse from the home is discretionary, these decisions are unlikely to be appealed, and, if appealed, are unlikely to be overturned.

-The general rule is that exclusive possession, pendente lite should not be granted without a hearing.
+The general rule is that exclusive possession, pendente lite, should not be granted without a hearing.
 However, exclusive use and occupancy may properly be awarded without a hearing upon a sufficient showing of abuse that is supported by uncontroverted medical evidence.